markterweele/windows-itpro-docs/windows/deployment/update/waas-restart.md

 ![Use Group Policy to configure active hours.](images/waas-active-hours-policy.png)

+> [!Note]
-Note:  The max active hours length for Windows 10 1607 and Windows Server 2016 is 12.
-Later versions support max active hours length of 18
+>  The max active hours length for Windows 10, version 1607 and Windows Server 2016 is 12.
+Later versions support max active hours length of 18 hours.

 ### Configuring active hours with MDM